Roundup: UVM advances to America East final

-BURLINGTON — The top-seeded University of Vermont women’s soccer team is headed to the America East tournament championship game, besting Albany 3-1 Thursday night.
+BURLINGTON — The University of Vermont men’s soccer team advanced to the America East Conference championship game, beating NJIT 3-2 in a semifinal game on Wednesday.

-Albany scored first when the Great Danes were awarded a penalty kick in the 21st minute.
-Jasmine Colbert stepped up to take it and put it home.
+The Catamounts jumped ahead in the 39th minute with Yves Borie scoring on a low shot into the right side of the net set up by Noah Egan and Nacho Lerech.

-UVM knotted the score in the 34th minute on a low strike to the right by Karen Wallace.
-Kate Bossert was awarded the assist.
+UVM added onto its lead in the second half with Joe Morrison scoring early in the 61st minute on an assist from Matt Black.
+Jacob Vitale added on in the 78th minute, with Lerech assisting.

 WOMEN’S SOCCER